syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/How-To/How-to-Determine-that-No-Cell-is-Selected.md

 ---
 layout: post
-title: How-to-Determine-that-No-Cell-is-Selected | Windows Forms | Syncfusion
+title: How-to-Determine-that-No-Cell-is-Selected | WindowsForms | Syncfusion
 description: how to determine that no cell is selected
-platform: windowsforms
+platform: WindowsForms
 control: DataBoundGrid
 documentation: ug
 ---